PhilipEskins/fetcher/README.md

 ## Process

 #### Monday 2/22/21
 _Added validator package to project to help check for valid email and username.
-Added a bunch of checks for registration form._
+Added a bunch of checks for registration form and clean up the registration data._

 #### Sunday 2/21/21
 _Started to split the code into MVC to keep the code cleaner._